Ayurvedic Practitioner Certificate (Level II)

 Ayurveda Program Mission

-Our departmental mission aligns with the SCU mission by preparing professional, competent and caring Ayurvedic Wellness Educators and Practitioners.
+The Ayurveda program’s mission aligns with SCU’s mission by preparing professional, competent and caring Ayurvedic Health Counselors and Practitioners.
 Through skill mastery and a strong evidence-based curriculum, graduates have the tools to be successful as independent Ayurveda professionals or collaborative members of an integrative healthcare team.

 • Patient-centered care